ocbwoy3/rem/README.md

 ### How to get started

 > [!TIP]
-> You do not need to configure REM again, when it updates.
-However, you will still need to run `post_update.sh`, so stuff doesn't break.
+> You do not need to configure REM again, if you updated it.
+However, it is recommended to check for any new entries in the exanple configuration files.
+You will still need to run `post_update.sh`, so stuff doesn't break.

 Configure all settings in `config.json`, then copy the template `.env.template` to `.env` with `cp .env.example .env`, then configure it.